junxit/us-congress-bills-115/metadata.md

 - 2017-09-25 — Placed on the Union Calendar, Calendar No. 239.
 - 2017-09-25 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-329.
 - 2017-09-25 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-329.
+- 2018-02-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-02-26 — Considered as unfinished business. (consideration: CR H1246-1247)
+- 2018-02-26 — Considered under suspension of the rules. (consideration: CR H1238-1240)
+- 2018-02-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1222.
+- 2018-02-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-02-26 — Mr. Burgess moved to suspend the rules and pass the bill, as amended.
+- 2018-02-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 7 (Roll no. 81). (text: CR H1238-1239)
+- 2018-02-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 7 (Roll no. 81).(text: CR H1238-1239)